bgracio/device-farm-examples/README.md

             unittest.main()
     ```

-## Running your Tests Locally
+## Running Your Local Tests

-1. Open the terminal and start the Appium server in your machine
+1. Open the terminal and start the Appium server on your machine.

     ```
     $ appium
     ```

-2. Connect your device or start the simulator.
+2. Connect your device to your machine or start the simulator.

     Start Android Emulator:
     ```